jcubic/lips/docs/docs/lips/extension.md

 ### Limitations

 The limitation of syntax extensions is that you can't define a variable that starts with the same characters as syntax extension.
-This may be a benefit and not a limitation:
+This may be a benefit and not a limitation.
+You also need to be careful about performace of your extensions.

 ## New Homoiconic data types